ronaldbosma/blog/content/blog/azure-workbook-tips-and-tricks/index.md

 The query is executed when you click the Run Query button.
 You can filter the data by changing the values of the parameters.
 For example, select 'no' in the Success parameter to show all failed requests.

-In the Advanced Settings tab you can configure more settings.
+You can configure more settings in the Advanced Settings tab.
 I've set the chart title to 'Requests'.
 I also like to check the 'Show filter field above grid or tiles' box.
 This will show a filter input field above the table.
 It can be used to further filter the results as shown below.

 ![Table Filter Field](../../../../../images/azure-workbook-tips-and-tricks/table-filter-field.png)